 - 1. To elect Trustees to the Board of Trustees of the Fund as outlined below: - (a) three (3) Trustees to be elected by holders of common shares and preferred shares, voting together as a single class, for election as Class III Trustees for a term expiring at the annual meeting of shareholders to be held in 2027 or until their successors have been duly elected and qualified. - (b) two (2) Trustees to be elected by holders of preferred shares only, voting separately as a single class, for election for a term expiring at the annual meeting of shareholders to be held in 2025 or until their successors have been duly elected and qualified. - 2.
-To ratify the selection of PricewaterhouseCoopers LLP ("PwC") as the Fund's independent registered public accounting firm for the fiscal year ending December 31, 2024. - 3.
 To transact such other business as may properly come before the Annual Meeting.

-Shareholders of record at the close of business on January 19, 2024, are entitled to notice of and to vote at the Annual Meeting.
-Your vote is extremely important this year in light of the proxy contest being conducted by Saba Capital Management, L.P. and certain affiliates thereof ("Saba").
+Shareholders of record at the close of business on September 20, 2024, are entitled to notice of and to vote at the Annual Meeting.